collindching/Programming/Notes/programming-mistakes.md

 # Tips to program more effectively as a data scientist

+Write out remainder
+Add examples, pictures, diagrams to explain advice.

 ## Lessons I learned the hard way my first software project

 Recently, I developed code to automate a mission-critical, but time-intensive, task in R. The end result was successful, but the journey to that result was fraught with painful and stress-inducing debug cycles as the code grew in complexity.

 While I did some things well, in particular

-- Documenting code by using expressive variable and function names, and leaving comments
+- Documented code well: Via meaningful variable and function names, and writing short explanatory comments
-- Writing modular code by giving each function a clear and focused use case
+- Writing modular code: Gave each function a clear, focused use case
+- Achieved the final goal: At the end of the day, managed to get the necessary output

 I could have developed my code more effectively in an number of ways.
 Here is some practical programming advice, so that you don't experience the same mistakes I made.